Particl-Community/academy/guides/guide_mp_vendor_understanding_sellflow.rst

 .. attention::

-   To put an item for sale on Particl, you need to have PART coins in your :guilabel:`Public` or :guilabel:`Anon` balance so that you can pay for the listing fees.
-Funds in your :guilabel:`Anon` balance are also required to make security deposits into escrow contracts (which are equal to the value of any item purchased by a buyer).
+   To put an item for sale on Particl Marketplace, you need to have PART coins in your :guilabel:`Public` (default) or :guilabel:`Anon` balance so that you can pay for the listing fees (data consumption on the network).
+Funds in your :guilabel:`Anon` balance are also required to make security deposits into the escrow contracts.
+Those security deposits are equal to the item's value purchased by a buyer and become due when you accept a buyer's bid.

 .. hint::